Oaxaca en la historia y en el mito: Fearful young women

-The Aztecs or more properly the Mexicas conquered Oaxaca in the 1480s They exacted tribute and sacrificed enemy soldiers.
-They captured slaves and sacrificed some.
+The Aztecs or more properly the Mexicas conquered Oaxaca in the 1480s They exacted tribute captured soldiers made some slaves and sacrificed some.
 That might account for the look of fear in the eyes of the young women in the image below.
 Although one resource suggests the young women are participating in an unspecified religious ceremony.
-All three panels include a character in the bottom right corner, these young women for example, that have looks on their faces that generate questions in the mind of the viewer.
+All three panels include a character in the bottom right corner, these young women for example, that have preoccupations written on their faces.